 How to Prevent your dog Attracting Fleas

-- Wash your dog’s beddings every week.
+- Wash your dog’s beddings, blankets and toys every week.

 Different Types of Flea Treatment

 There are lots of flea treatments on the market.
 These include:

 - Oral medications – Most oral flea treatments are quick and effective.
 Some pill treatments can also prevent heartworm disease and other intestinal parasites like roundworms, hookworms and whipworms.

 - Topical medications – These are usually in liquid drop form and can treat existing infestations and help prevent future outbreaks.
 They are convenient to use, and even if your dog takes a bath or gets wet during their walk, it will continue to work.
 The product has to be regularly applied directly onto your dog’s skin, between the shoulder blades or at the base of the neck unless otherwise noted on the product packaging.

 - Sprays – Sprays are a less expensive flea treatment for dogs.
 The application involves a gentle spray over your dog’s coat, taking extra care around the head and face area.
 As long as your dog stays dry, some sprays can last for up to 3 months.

 - Powders – This is another very effective flea treatment that you dust over your dog’s entire body and rub it into the fur.
 Care needs to be taken around the head and face area.
 Although they are good, some powders can have side effects, including vomiting, diarrhoea, drooling, depression, lack of appetite, and shaking.
 If your dog shows any of these signs, it is essential to visit your vet immediately.

 - Shampoo – Flea and tick shampoos effectively wash away fleas and their eggs, but this is only good for a short period.
 Like flea powder and spray, precautions need to be taken around the eye and face area.
 After application, it must stay on the fur for at least 10-15 minutes before thoroughly rinsing off.